By Rev. Dr. Kenji Akahoshi, Resident Minister

 be accepted, just as we are; which is the basic message of Shinran’s description of Amida’s

-achieve and be recognized.
+and be recognized.
 Then we might spend more energy being helpful to others.
-We
+We might accept

-might accept the fact that we are ordinary, just like all other humans.
-A Chinese poem speaks of
+the fact that we are ordinary, just like all other humans.
+A Chinese poem speaks of “bits of rubble

-“bits of rubble turn into gold,” which is the subtitle of Dr. Taitetsu Unno’s book, Shin Buddhism.
-Its
+turn into gold,” which is the subtitle of Dr. Taitetsu Unno’s book, Shin Buddhism.
+Its meaning is that

 To illustrate this, recall the large mural at the exit of Terminal 1 at the airport.
 You may have